hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/staying-up-to-date.md

 ## Recommended versions

-Regardless of your installation method, we always recommend you are running the latest version in our [releases page](https://github.com/prysmaticlabs/prysm/releases) on Github, specified in [semver](https://semver.org/) format such as `v1.0.0-beta.1`.
+Regardless of your installation method, we always recommend you are running the latest version in our [releases page](https://github.com/zeroone-boa/agora-cl/releases) on Github, specified in [semver](https://semver.org/) format such as `v1.0.0-beta.1`.
 You can check your Agora-cl version by running your beacon node or validator with the `--version` flag.
-For example, if using `prysm.sh` to run the beacon node, you would run:
+For example, if using `agora-cl.sh` to run the beacon node, you would run:

 ```
-prysm.sh beacon-chain --version
+agora-cl.sh beacon-chain --version
 ```

-You should see a message that says `Using prysm version` and prints the version number.
-If you have set environment variable `USE_PRYSM_VERSION` to a specific version, the prysm.sh script will not automatically update your client.
-Unset the environment variable or set it to a recent version, then restart your processes with prysm.sh.
+You should see a message that says `Using agora-cl version` and prints the version number.
+If you have set environment variable `USE_PRYSM_VERSION` to a specific version, the agora-cl.sh script will not automatically update your client.
+Unset the environment variable or set it to a recent version, then restart your processes with agora-cl.sh.

 :::warning Double Check Running Processes
-Running `prysm.sh beacon-chain --version` may not reflect the version of the currently running process.
-After verifying the version with `prysm.sh`, be sure to check that your process was restarted recently to pick up the latest version.
+Running `agora-cl.sh beacon-chain --version` may not reflect the version of the currently running process.
+After verifying the version with `agora-cl.sh`, be sure to check that your process was restarted recently to pick up the latest version.
 Alternatively, you can query the `/metrics` page for the `prysm_version` value on port `8080` or `8081` for the beacon-chain node and validator node, respectively.
 :::

 :::info Always Run a Stable Release